-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Know the challenges of pests to agriculture and the biological alternatives to harmful chemical pesticides.
-CO 2 Understand the mode of action and mass production of biological pesticides.
-CO 3 Appreciate the importance of Integrated Pest Management in order to sustain the least amount of crop damage while maintaining pest populations.
-CO 4 Compare the use of chemical fertilizers with biological alternatives and the use of genetic engineering to improve nitrogen fixation.
-CO 5 Gain an understanding of soil enriching techniques like composting, the ecological role of mycorrhiza and the emerging technique of aquaponics.
-CO 6 Get sensitized towards the issue of Solid Waste Management, associated laws and regulations, current status of the steps taken by the government like the 'Swachh Bharat Abhiyaan'.
-CO 7 Understand the concept of Bioremediation, explain various adaptive mechanisms for pollutant tolerance by microbes and apply for environmental protection.
-CO 8 Understand the role of various species of plants in phytoremediation, phytoremediation types, steps involved in the process and a plant's inherent detoxification mechanisms.
-CO 9 Understand the lucrative technique of phytomining of precious metals like gold and the economics of the process.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Investigate the challenges of pests to agriculture and the biological alternatives to harmful chemical pesticides.
+CO 2 Evaluate the importance of Integrated Pest Management in order to sustain the least amount of crop damage while maintaining pest populations.
+CO 3 Compare the use of chemical fertilizers with biological alternatives and the use of genetic engineering to improve nitrogen fixation.
+CO 4 Understand soil enriching techniques like composting, the ecological role of mycorrhiza, the emerging technique of aquaponics as well as the lucrative technique of phytomining of precious metals like gold.
+CO 5 Examine the issue of Solid Waste Management, associated laws and regulations, current status of the steps taken by the government like the 'Swachh Bharat Abhiyaan' CO 6 Describe the concept of remediation studying plants or microbes, explain various adaptive mechanisms for pollutant tolerance and applications for environmental protection.

-Unit Course/ Unit Title Credits/ Lectures I Unit I: Biological Controls and Biopesticides 1/ 16L Chemical Pesticides: Spectrum of chemical pesticides for control of biotic stress: uses, advantages and disadvantages.
+Unit Course/ Unit Title I Unit I: Biological Controls and Biopesticides Chemical Pesticides: Spectrum of chemical pesticides for control of biotic stress: uses, advantages and disadvantages.
 Spectrum of biological pesticides: types, advantage on chemical pesticides, mode of action, stability and formulation in natural and genetically modified organisms, Selective targeting, Molecular mechanism of resistance development and strategies including integrated pest management.
 Biopesticides from Plants: Neem and pyrethrins, mode of action on insect pests, Bio-control against fungal diseases of plants.
-Biological Controls: Viral/ fungal/ bacterial parasites for control of insect pests, life cycle, symptoms and mode of action.
-II Unit II: Nitrogen Fixation and Biofertilizers 1/ 16L Nitrogen fixation: Molecular genetics: nif genes and regulation of nif gene expression, fix genes.
+Biological Controls: Viral/ fungal/ bacterial parasites for control of insect pests, life cycle, symptoms and mode of action. П Unit II: Nitrogen Fixation and Biofertilizers Nitrogen fixation: Molecular genetics: nif genes and regulation of nif gene expression, fix genes.
 Biofertilizer: definition, methods of manufacture, application to soil and seed.
 Aquaponics: fish culture and plant culture using this water.
 Mycorrhiza: Types, importance to plant health (nutrient uptake, resistance to stress, microbial symbiosis), importance of network analysis, role in ecosystem (Plant to plant interaction).
 Biofuels: Liquid and gaseous.
-Bioenergy: Biofuels - Introduction, in the form of gas-hydrogen and methane (biogas), biofuel in form of liquid- ethanol and diesel, biofuel from phytoplankton. Ш Unit III: Bioremediation 1/ 16L 5.0 Solid management: Types, need, unit processes, laws and regulations.
+Bioenergy: Biofuels - Introduction, in the form of gas-hydrogen and methane (biogas), biofuel in form of liquid- ethanol and diesel, biofuel from phytoplankton.
+1/ 15L III Unit III: Bioremediation Solid management: Types, need, unit processes, laws and regulations.
 Composting: physical and chemical factors, microbiology, health risk from pathogens, odour sources.
-Adaptation: Effect of metals and salts on the growth of microbes and higher organisms, Different adaptation mechanism to tolerate higher concentration of metals by organisms.
+Adaptation: Effect of metals and salts on the growth of microbes and higher organisms.
+Different adaptation mechanism to tolerate higher concentration of metals by organisms.
 Bioremediation: using natural, genetically engineered bacterial systems and plants with examples.
 Heaps.
-Dumps and biomineralization IV Unit IV: Phytoremediation and phytomining 1/ 16L
+Dumps and biomineralization 1/ 15L